How To Get Social Proof When You Don’t Have Any Testimonials

 Image credit: The Viral Loop: Get Your Users Advertising for You

 But, this kind of thing is used in all kinds of businesses.
-Even the storage facility where I keep my motorhome offers a free month of storage if I refer another customer.
+Even the storage facility where I used to keep my motorhome offers a free month of storage if I refer another customer.

 Look at Dropbox.
 In the earlier days of Dropbox, they attributed about 60% of their signups to referrals.
 If you referred somebody else to Dropbox, you got more free storage capacity.
 Worked quite well.